-Daniel J. Hartnett is a Partner in the Finance Department of Kaye Scholer’s Chicago office, and heads the Chicago office’s Structured Finance Practice.
+Daniel J. Hartnett is a Partner in the Finance Department of Kaye Scholer’s Chicago office.
 He has extensive experience representing financial institutions, servicers, trustees, issuers and investors in securitization transactions and investment fund transactions, particularly those involving residential and commercial real estate, farm credit loans, synthetic assets and credit default swaps.
 He has been involved in CDO, CLO, CBO, CFO, mortgage banking, lending, leasing, acquisition, real estate investment trust, real estate mortgage investment conduit, farm credit loan, aviation, trade receivable, tax lien and mutual fund fee, synthetic securitization, and investment fund transactions across the country and around the world.
 He has worked extensively on restructuring and workout transactions involving residential mortgage loan originators, investment funds, asset-backed commercial paper conduits, synthetic and cash-funded CDOs, CLOs, CFOs, SIVs, market value swaps, credit default swaps, and total return swaps.

-Dan is a frequent lecturer on securitization topics, investment funds and derivative transactions.
-He serves on the International Committee of the Commercial Real Estate Finance Association.
-He is a member of the Advisory Board for Northwestern University’s J.L.
-Kellogg Graduate School of Management.
-He is a member of the Board of Directors of the National Disabilities Institute in Washington, DC.
+Dan is a frequent lecturer on aviation, securitization, investment funds and derivatives topics.
+He serves on the International Committee of the Commercial Real Estate Finance Association, the Parents’ Fund for Northwestern University and the Board of Directors of the National Disabilities Institute in Washington, DC.